thatdevsherry/my-website/content/Thoughts/Analyzing the wireshark dump of my IP camera.md

 The first byte of the RTP payload will tell us what type of payload structure it is.
 Read [Section 5.2](https://datatracker.ietf.org/doc/html/rfc6184#section-5.2) to understand the three types of payload structures.
 ## RTP payload
-Here's the first 50 bytes
+Here's the first few bytes

 ```
 0000   3c 87 4d 00 1f e7 40 28 02 dd 80 a5 05 05 05 f0
 0010   00 00 03 00 10 00 00 03 02 8b 01 00 02 dc 68 00